circonus-labs/nad/README.md

 You'll notice above we actually did a "make" before we linked thing up.
 Why?
 For illumos, aggcpu.elf is a compiled binary (as calculating aggregate CPU info is expensive using "the UNIX way").
-The make will compile an d link any plugins that need compiling and linking.
+The make will compile and link any plugins that need compiling and linking.
 We don't build this on install because we're lazy and think it is a tad easier to only build what you need as you need it; it is very rare that you can't write your metrics check in shell or some other scripting